unicode-org/icu/docs/userguide/unicode.md

 number of different encodings.

-Starting with Unicode 2.0 (published in 1996), the Unicode standard began assigning numbers from 0 to 10ffff16, which requires 21 bits but does not use them completely.
+Starting with Unicode 2.0 (published in 1996), the Unicode standard began assigning numbers from 0 to 10ffff<sub>16</sub>,which requires 21 bits but does not use them completely.
 This gives more than enough room for all written languages in the world.
 The original repertoire covered all major languages commonly used in computing.
 Unicode continues to grow, and it includes more scripts.